MicrosoftDocs/learn/learn-pr/azure/communication-services-voice-calling-web-app/includes/4-exercise-calling-code.md

 The first set of credentials is used for the calling user, and the second set is used for the receiving user.

-In a real world app, you should use our identity systems and client libraries to create and store these credentials.
+In a real world app, you should use the identity systems and client libraries to create and store these credentials.
 This way, a real-world user doesn't need to manually copy and enter these items.
-For more info on this concept, check the links at the end of this module.
+For more info on this concept, open the links at the end of this module.

 ### Calling the Echo Bot